ShamylZakariya/Squizit/Squizit/Notes.md

 #VERSION 2.0

 - When zooming drawing, the center or something is moving around weirdly. make transition SLOW, to figure out what's happening
-- Add non-breaking space to my instructions screens to prevent widows

 #FIXME